Identity, Citizenship and Nationhood in the Post-Genome Era

 - How can the humanities and natural sciences collaborate to develop integrated approaches that promote responsible readings of the past?

-By framing our research in this way, we plan to highlight not only the potential, but also the constraints of genetic data with regards to (re)writing human histories, and to develop a richer understanding of the human past and its uses in the present.
+By framing the research in this way, the researchers plan to highlight not only the potential, but also the constraints of genetic data with regards to (re)writing human histories, and to develop a richer understanding of the human past and its uses in the present.